lenesk/sokolova.dk/small-words-big-difference-make-your-danish-sound-more-native-like.md

 You have probably heard about modal verbs in Danish, but have you heard about modal adverbs or small emotional words, which bear а significant attitude charge?

 In this blog post, you will learn about the differences in usage of short one-syllable adverbs like *da*, *dog*, *jo*, *nok*, *nu*, *skam*, *vel* and *vist*.
 Sometimes they may seem to work like interjections, but strictly speaking, they belong to adverbs.
-They behave syntactically like for example central adverbs *ikke*, *også*.
+They behave syntactically like central adverbs for example *ikke*, *også*.

 They can be both used in written and spoken language, where there is an interactional component, so they either express the attitude of the speaker or send a pragmatic/modal load in the phrase to the receiver of the utterance.
-So depending on who the modality is directed to or from whom it comes from, these modal adverbs can be divided into two groups: receiver-oriented and speaker-oriented (self-reflected).
+So depending on whom the modality is directed to or who has said the utterance, these modal adverbs can be divided into two groups: receiver-oriented and speaker-oriented (self-reflected).

 ### Receiver-oriented modal adverbs